College of Dentistry

 College Courses to Take

-The School of Dentistry requires a minimum of 90 semester hours.
+The College of Dentistry requires a minimum of 90 semester hours.
 However, it is recommended that you complete a degree before beginning the program.
 The 90 hours must include the following:

 *Note: The Anatomy and Physiology requirements can be satisfied by either individual courses or the combined A&P1 and A&P2 (with both labs) and courses must be considered science major's biology courses.